 This declaration tells CQL that the function will create a new object for our use.
 CQL does not retain the provided object, rather assuming ownership of the presumably one reference count the object already has.
-When the object goes out of scope it is release as usual.
+When the object goes out of scope it is released as usual.

 If we also declare this procedure:

-Then with this family of declarations we could write something like this:
+then with this family of declarations we could write something like this:

-Note: Ordinary scalar functions may not use the database in any way, when they are invoked they will not
+Note: Ordinary scalar functions may not use the database in any way.
+When they are invoked they will not

 be provided with the database pointer and so they will be unable to do any database operations.
 To do

-database operations use regular procedures.
+database operations, use regular procedures.
 You can create a function-like-procedure using the